sodascience/metasyn/docs/source/developer/distributions.rst

 ~~~~~~~~~~~~~~
 The base module contains the :class:`~metasyn.distribution.BaseDistribution` class, which is the base class for all distributions.
 It also contains the :class:`~metasyn.distribution.ScipyDistribution` class, which is a specialized base class for distributions that are built on top of SciPy's statistical distributions.

-Additionally it contains the :class:`~metasyn.distribution.UniqueDistributionMixin` class, which is a mixin class that can be used to indicate that a distribution is unique (i.e., that it does not contain duplicate values).
+Additionally it contains the :class:`~metasyn.distribution.UniqueDistributionMixin` class, which is a mixin class that can be used to make a distribution unique (i.e., one that does not contain duplicate values).

 Finally it contains the :func:`~metasyn.distribution.metadist` decorator, which is used to set the attributes of a distribution (e.g., ``implements``, ``var_type``, etc.).